 9. Steal someone's thunder

-This English expression is a favourite of Harriet's, our Senior English Language Expert here at Busuu.
-It’s a bit difficult to explain, so let's try with an example: Maybe you have some news that you’re super excited to tell people.
+This English expression is a bit difficult to explain, so let's try with an example: maybe you have some news that you’re super excited to tell people.
 If someone else announced their news before yours, they would be stealing your thunder.
 It also works the other way around.
 If you had just shared your big news with a group of friends and another friend comes in to share their news, thus interrupting the proper reaction to your news, they'd be stealing your thunder.
 Not cool.

 10. Your guess is as good as mine